amuzetnom02/asecn/README.md

 *   **Conciseness:** Maintained conciseness while adding more detail to the diagrams.
 Removed the redundant text descriptions of each module as the diagrams are now self-explanatory.

-These enhanced diagrams provide a more comprehensive and clearer representation of the system's logic flow and interactions.
-They are more informative and easier to understand, contributing to better documentation and communication. volve these mocks into real on-chain actions later (e.g. via Alchemy or ethers.js).
 ---
 ## Table of Contents
 - [Installation](#installation)